 If you’re going on a multi-day trip, be sure to additionally bring: a battery charger, spare clothes and underwear, spare tires, and a flashlight.
 If planning to stay at a hotel or other type of indoor shelter, be sure to bring a method of payment and ID, and if you’re planning to set up camp, bring your sleeping bag, tent, food, dishware, and cutlery.

-Where to charge your e-bike?
+Where to charge my e-bike?

 Generally, your e-bike will need to be charged after a day of cycling.
 One of the big benefits of going with a guided e-bike tour company is that they will give you a map of charging points, which may be hard to locate otherwise.